kevguy/Deslider/README.md

 # Deslider
-Deslider is a feature-rich slideshow library that aims for easy use.
+Deslider is a highly configurable lightweight slideshow library written with finger gesture support

 ## Table of contents
 - [Live Demo](#live-demo)